liedekef/events-made-easy/readme.txt

 == Changelog ==
 = 2.4.17 (2023//) =
 * Documented #_YOUNGPENDINGSEATS and #_YOUNGPENDINGSEATS{xx}
+* Added #_EVENTLINK (or #_EVENTURL) to just get a link to the event (needs to be made clickable by yourself)
+* Recurrences by month and set to "every x month" will look at the month the recurrence starts on

 = 2.4.16 (2023/11/23) =
 * Add scope and always_header_footer param to eme_bookings and eme_attendees shortcodes